ItalianoFrançaisDeutschEnglish

 3.2.2.
 Death of the State.

-In its extreme development, the State is increasingly controlled by Capital and the Technical System, and emptied of its functions and prerogatives, which are transferred to “autonomous” or supranational organizations.
+For the State too, more than a death, it is a progressive functional dissolution: in its extreme development, the State is increasingly controlled by Capital and the Technical System, and emptied through the transfer of its functions and prerogatives to "autonomous" or supranational organizations.
 While laws, regulations, and control grow indefinitely, real political power dissolves.

 Index Anthology